slac207/cs207project/README.md

 This package contains the code to create a Web UI which supports similarity searches of timeseries by id, similarity searches of newly provided timeseries, timeseries metadata queries, timeseries retrieval based on id, and addition of a new timeseries into our database.

 ## Installation
-Before running any files, `python setup.py install` must be run from the top level directory, cs207project.
+To install our package, run `pip install -e .` from the top level directory, cs207project.
+Along with the dependencies, this installs all 4 sub-packages: cs207rbtree, timeseries, Similarity, and TimeseriesDB.

+These sub-packages are usable independently of this project, although they do depend on each other to some degree.
+However, we do not currently support installing only a subset of the sub-packages; instead, it is best to install all sub-packages using the above command.

 ## Contents